corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-flows.md

 {{< /tabs >}}

-Meanwhile, any flow that responds to a message from another flow must be annotated with the `@InitiatedBy` annotation.
-`@InitiatedBy` takes the class of the flow it is responding to as its single parameter:
+`@InitiatedBy`: If a flow responds to any messages from another flow, use `@InitiatedBy`. `@InitiatedBy` takes the class of the flow it is responding to as its single parameter:

 {{< tabs name="tabs-3" >}}
 {{% tab name="kotlin" %}}